Master Schedule Smoothing

 MSH - Smoothing Earned setup

-The smoothing Attendance Codes are now showing on the Master Schedule as shown below on the Schedule tab.
+The smoothing Attendance Codes are now showing on the Master Schedule as shown below on the Schedules tab.

 MSH - Smoothing AC on master schedule